AndreaCensi/minimality.mit.edu/index.md

 * **Break up groups**:
   During the fourth session (second half of the afternoon), we will break into groups.
-Each group will think about one specific question of topic that was created in the morning, and then, later we will report back.
+Each group will think about one specific question or topic inspired by the morning talks, and then, later we will report back.

 <p class='help'>Please contact us if you wish to be a group leader for this part.</p>